cam-cc/ccMeetings/README.md

-# Baat-Cheet
+# ccMeetings

-It is a peer to peer conference call implementation using WebRTC, Socket.io and Node.js.
+ccMeetings is a peer to peer conference call implementation using WebRTC, Socket.io and Node.js.

 # Getting Started